iorchard/burrito_docs/source/install/install_offline.rst

 The Patch installation step implements the following tasks.

 * Install ceph-csi driver if ceph is in storage_backends.
-* Install descheduler and asklepios auto-healing service.
+* Install asklepios auto-healing service.
 * Patch kube-apiserver.

 Install